+A performance management strategy that engages stakeholders delivers stellar results and is especially effective with today’s increasingly remote workforce.
 Effectively implementing corporate strategy and achieving significantly better financial results are the two most important goals for any senior leadership team and the Board of Directors.
-“Performance Management” as a business strategy requires a holistic approach throughout the entire company and is done over a period of months and years.
+Performance Management as a business strategy requires a holistic approach throughout the entire company and is done over a period of months and years.
 It is not a senior leadership project.
-It is a company wide project that impacts how everyone involved with the company prioritizes the work they do and continuously use strategic objectives as the litmus test for everything they do.
-There are two primary objectives in performance management as a business strategy:
+It is a companywide strategy that impacts how everyone involved with the company prioritizes the work they do and continuously use the company’s Most Important Goal and strategic objectives as the litmus test for everything they do.

 Subscribe below to Group50’s blog to stay on top of the latest trending topics:

 About the author: Jim Gitney is the CEO Group50® and has spent the last 45 years leading organizations in large and small companies such as GE, Black & Decker, Sunbeam, Rain Bird and over 200 other companies in his consulting practice.
 As a result, he has seen many different approaches to performance management and developing high performance cultures.
 He works with healthy or troubled companies with a focus on performance management, the achievement of their Most Important Goal and implementing strategy.
 Group50® has developed a unique and systematic approach to performance management that takes a company through a process of identifying its core strategic and cultural objectives, cascades them throughout the organization and utilizes cloud-based tools to significantly increases employee engagement around a company’s strategic imperatives.